 With Nur Anani Topeng Losari at Sanggar Purwa Kencana, Cirebon (Java)

-Spending time learning and performing Topeng Losari with Mbak Nani has been one of the most amazing experiences ever.
+And if I adore the aesthetics of Balinese dance movements, I can’t say any less of those in Javanese and Sundanese dances.
+Spending time learning topeng Losari with Mbak Nani has been one of the craziest experiences ever, which reminded me that searching for new aesthetics is a never-ending, gracious task.
 Topeng Losari is one among many traditions in Indonesia where mysticism predominates over religion.
 Sacred masks, lacking eye holes, are worshipped before performers take the stage, believed to transmit their energy to the dancer.
-The dancer, in turn, does not need sight, as the essence lies in connecting three dimensions: god, body, and earth.
+The dancer, in turn, does not need sight, as the essence lies in connecting three dimensions: gods, body, and earth.
 Whether there are spectators is of minimal relevance.
 The makeup, entirely out of place.